 But it was not only used among friends: anytime there was a serious topic such as parents not knowing where their kids were, there it was the ball to guide the daily lives of everyone.
 Because before all the smartphones and constant connectivity, there was already a life, where people managed to “survive” without any of the technology and gadgets people so desperately need nowadays (it sounds strange for the new generations, I know).

-The ball served as a lighthouse, a pillar which would guide all the bathers on those hot Summer days.
-And so the kids were playing ball games, hitting many time people lying down on the beach who would momentarily get upset.
+The ball served as a lighthouse, a pillar that would guide all the bathers on those hot summer days.
+And so the kids were playing ball games, hitting many times people lying down on the beach who would momentarily get upset.
 Or just playing catch, throwing sand to these same people lying down there, who would become even more annoyed.

 But then, with a smile or an honest – but also a “scared” – apology coming from their innocent mouths, the adults would immediately smile back and answer “no problem, just make sure you go play closer to the water, and not here where people are sunbathing”.

 And so the kids would go closer to the water, to come back on the next day and have exactly the same behavior they had been advised not to repeat a day before.
-But not everything was about ball and catch games.
-There were also calmer activities such building sand castles, “burying” bodies of friends – leaving just their heads out – or just playing cool, addictive card games.
+But not everything was about the ball and catch games.
+There were also calmer activities such as building sandcastles, “burying” bodies of friends – leaving just their heads out – or just playing cool, addictive card games.

 For those people, every summer was a celebration and an opportunity to meet others whom they would only see again next year, exactly on that same beach, always with the Nivea ball in the background.

-But not only the people changed, also the beaches.
+But not only people changed: also the beaches.

 Among all those changes, also because the online was the “new place where all companies needed to be”, there was a moment in which all those Nivea balls were dismantled.
 Being because the brand itself decided that this type of publicity was no longer profitable or simply because the local authorities ordered to disassemble them, no one knows.